MiHawkStackOverFlow/Anime-Library-Angular8/README.md

       Library management system will help people do the following :-

-      Borrow different kinds of books from vast resources of books from the library
+      `Borrow different kinds of books from from the library, add users, maintain existing users`

 3. What does my website look like ?